prust/sample-app/README.md

 }
 ```

 It makes me a little nervous to use this, since it is underdocumented.
-It's only documentd in the [TypeScript 3.7 Release Notes](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#assertion-functions) and in the [Assertion Function Examples](https://www.typescriptlang.org/play#example/assertion-functions).
+It's only documented in the [TypeScript 3.7 Release Notes](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#assertion-functions) and in the [Assertion Function Examples](https://www.typescriptlang.org/play#example/assertion-functions).

 That said, I suspect that this underdocumentation isn't a problem specific to this feature, but rather that many TypeScript features are only documented in the release notes of a particular version, as one of the maintainers mentions [here](https://github.com/microsoft/TypeScript/issues/31983#issuecomment-513977239).
 TypeScript has a lot of high quality docs, but it has *so many* featues and options (the word "sprawling" comes to mind) that I'm not surprised they have fallen behind in the documentation.